- New Horizons in Institutional and Evolutionary Economics series

 Chapter 6: The Role of Institutions and Organizations in Shaping Radical Scientific Innovations

-Rogers Hollingsworth1 INTRODUCTION This chapter confronts several interrelated problems as to how the institutional environments of organizations influence their innovativeness.
+6. The role of institutions and organizations in shaping radical scientific innovations Rogers Hollingsworth1 INTRODUCTION This chapter confronts several interrelated problems as to how the institutional environments of organizations influence their innovativeness.
 Using a path-dependent perspective, it addresses (1) how institutional environments influence organizational isomorphism within countries, and (2) how institutional environments influence both the founding of new kinds of organizations and the founding of radically new departments and divisions within existing organizations.
 To confront these problems, I draw on some of the data from the study of 290 major discoveries (that is, radical innovations in basic biomedical science) which took place throughout the twentieth century in four countries (Britain, France, Germany and the USA).
 The data relate to approximately 250 research organizations which varied in the number of major discoveries made, some having no major discoveries.
 Because of limitations of space, most of this chapter will focus primarily on organizations in the USA, but from time to time soft comparisons will be made with the institutional environments and organizations in the other three countries.
 Even though the empirical research for this chapter pertains to radical innovations in the basic biomedical sciences, many of the chapter’s generalizations also apply to radical innovations in other sectors and to countries other than the four considered in this research.
-Two major arguments of the chapter are that (1) the path-dependent nature of the institutional make-up of societies influences variability across societies in the rate of major discoveries, and (2) the path-dependent culture and structure of individual research organizations influence which organizations are likely to have...
+Two major arguments of the chapter are that (1) the path-dependent nature of the institutional make-up of societies influences variability across societies in the rate of major discoveries, and (2) the path-dependent culture and...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.